 - Background on the topic, including the review of current research from the proposal, revised as needed.

-- An explanation of and critical reflection on the research design and its effectiveness.
+- An explanation of and critical reflection on the research design.

 - A summary of findings.

 Normally, you will write your research report while enrolled in GEOG 499 Capstone Experience.
 Your grade for that course will reflect your advisor’s assessment of your completed thesis.
-Your advisor will make their assessment with input and perspective from at least one additional reader.
-The recruitment of additional readers will depend on the joint judgment of advisor and student as to what kind of expertise or perspective is needed to assess the project.
+Your advisor may make their assessment with input and perspective from additional readers.
+The recruitment of additional readers will depend on the joint judgment of advisor and student as to what kind of expertise or perspective will be needed to assess the project.
 However, your final grade in GEOG 499 will be the sole responsibility of your advisor.